zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 for example, whole subtrees can be reparented dynamically.

-Rather than writing code to deal with every possible way the accessibility tree could be modified, Chromium has a general-purpose tree serializer class that's designed to send small incremental updates of a tree from one process to another.
+Rather than writing code to deal with every possible way the accessibility tree could be modified, Monyhar has a general-purpose tree serializer class that's designed to send small incremental updates of a tree from one process to another.
 The tree serializer has just a few requirements: